 9. Brilliant: Hands-On Problem-Solving in STEM

-Brilliant offers interactive courses in mathematics, science, and computer science, designed to foster critical thinking and problem-solving skills.
-Its bite-sized lessons and real-time feedback make complex concepts more accessible.
-The platform is suitable for learners aged 13 and above, catering to both students and professionals seeking to strengthen their STEM foundations.
+Brilliant offers interactive lessons in maths, science, and computer science, designed to foster critical thinking and problem solving skills.
+Its bite-sized lessons and immediate feedback make complex concepts more accessible for learners aged 13 and above.

 Pricing:

-Best Interactive Apps for Reading & Early Literacy
+Best Interactive Apps for Reading and Early Literacy

-Epic offers a digital library with over 40,000 books, audiobooks, and learning videos tailored for children aged 12 and under.
-The platform supports multiple languages, including English, Spanish, French, and Chinese, and features tools like Read-To-Me books, quizzes, and progress tracking to enhance the reading experience.
+Epic offers a digital library for early literacy, featuring over 40,000 digital books for children aged 12 and under.
+It is one of the top tablet apps for kids, featuring tools like Read-To-Me books and progress tracking to enhance the reading experience.

 Educators can access Epic School for free during school hours, while families can opt for paid plans to enjoy full access at home.